DeNepo/behavior-strategy-implementation/README.md

   i'm using 0 as the base-case because that is the fewest possible repetitions zero repetitions is an empty string, so if repetitions is 0 it will return ''

+  otherwise i'll need to combine the text with a string that has one fewer reptitions

   repeatString(text, repetitions) =>
     base-case: repetitions is 0
       return: an empty string